xioup/underscoreDeepExtend/README.md

 # _.deepExtend

-A deep extend implementation for underscore, lodash and freinds.
+A deep extend implementation for underscore, lodash and friends.

 Based conceptually on the _.extend() function in underscore.js ( see http://documentcloud.github.com/underscore/#extend for more details ).